jameshuang12/jameshuang12/README.md

 # 👋 Hi there!
 Welcome to my Github account.

 My name is James Huang.
-I am currently a rising junior at Vanderbilt University, where I am pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.
+I am currently a junior at Vanderbilt University, pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.

 ### Languages I know: